4Catalyzer/found/www/docs/advanced/server-side-rendering.md

 #### Server-side rendering with custom Redux store

-Found exposes lower-level functionality for doing server-side rendering for use with your own Redux store, as with `createConnectedRouter` above.
+Found exposes lower-level functionality for doing server-side rendering for use with your own Redux store.
 On the server, use `getStoreRenderArgs` to get a promise for the arguments to your `render` function, then wrap the rendered elements with a `<RouterProvider>`.

 ```js
 import { getStoreRenderArgs } from "found";